structurizr/structurizr.github.io/dsl/06-archetypes.md

 }
 ```

-Archetypes can have a set of defaults defined too:
+Element archetypes can have a set of defaults defined for:

+- Description
+- Technology (applies to containers and components only)
+- Properties
+- Perspectives
+- Tags
+- Metadata (applies to custom elements only)

 ```
 workspace {